 ; Sp.
 Pl.
 [Linnaeus] 1: 31 (1753)

 Distribution: High diversity in Mexico and especially the Andes, also secondary centers in North America, Eurasia, South Africa and Russia (ca. 20).
-The genus remains polyphyletic, but the inclusion of Valerianella, Fedia, Plectritis and Centranthus in a Valeriana sensu latissimo seems to be lumping on too high level.
+All attempts to rescue Valerianella, Fedia and Centranthus from the ´sea of Valeriana´ have failed miserably so far, therefore they need inclusion in the future, but many combinations are still missing.
 Valeriana celtica also probably belongs in a separate genus (Bell & Donoghue 2005)

 = Amblyorhinum Turcz.; Bull.
 Soc.
 Imp.
 Naturalistes Moscou 25(2): 168 (1852)